 - Above all, successful branding delivers the numbers and consistent market performance.

-These rewards are what every director/owner wants, but a brand has to be managed consistently over time to get them, and managing the brand is critical.
+Those rewards are what every director/owner wants, but a brand has to be managed consistently over time to get those rewards.
 Brand management is a tough process as markets are changing faster, and so are the lifestyles of the people who visit these shows.

-Sabioleon specialised in creating audience experiences for shows.
+Sabioleon specialized in creating audience experiences for shows.